theovoss/BoggleSolver/README.md

 Feel free to poke around the code, open issues, and submit pull requests.

-If you want to talk, you can get in touch with me through email: theo.voss973 at gmail.com
+If you want to talk, you can get in touch with me through my gmail: theo.voss973